Pakistan gets final approval for $3bn IMF bailout

 Saudi Arabia deposited $2bn with Pakistan's central bank on Tuesday, Pakistan's Finance Minister Ishaq Dar said.

+On Wednesday, Mr Dar said the central bank had also received $1bn from the UAE.

-The oil-rich Middle Eastern nation pledged the money in April, but held off handing it over until it was certain that the IMF bailout would be finalised.
+The energy-rich Middle Eastern nations had pledged the money in April,but held off handing it over until it was certain that the IMF bailout would be finalised.

-The IMF deal, along with the from Saudi Arabia, will unlock more funds to help support Pakistan's ailing economy.
+The IMF deal, along with the money from Saudi Arabia and the UAE, will unlock more funds to help support Pakistan's ailing economy.

 Pakistan's foreign exchange reserves are expected to rise to around $15bn by the end of this month, Mr Dar has said.